purplecabbage/phonegap-plugins/Android/WikitudeCamera/README.md

 By Sasa Coh, Spletart.

 ## Adding the Plugin to your project ##
-This plugin requires the end user to install [the Wikitude browser](http://www.wikitude.com/tour/wikitude-world-browser/download)
+This plugin requires the end user to install [the Wikitude World Browser](http://www.wikitude.com/tour/wikitude-world-browser/download).
-If the user doesn't have the app install they will be promped to install it the first time the plugin is used.
+If the app is not installed the user will be prompted to install it first time the plugin is used.

 1. To install the plugin, move `wikitudecamera.js` to your project's www folder and include a reference to it in your html files.